Hullow/42/push_swap/Journal-push_swap.md

 # 5/6/24
 - All right, focused in silence (thank you !) and redid the 3-element-stack hardcoding.
 Also added an anchor to ft_check_stack, which was the source of the issue with only part of a stack being printed out

+# 6/6/24
+- Still working on small stacks